bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Sample and Initial data
 - [ ] Data is placed in correct location
 - [ ] Correct keywords in impex files are used
-- [ ] Environment specific data has conditional logic
+- [ ] Environment specific data has conditional logic being used for control

+## Update and Initialization
+- [ ] No update or initialization errors

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NDM0NDQ5MSwxMjY5Mzk3MDQ1LC0xMT
-U4MTg5NzcsODIxMDQzMTMzXX0=
+eyJoaXN0b3J5IjpbMzk3MTE1NDU2LDEyNjkzOTcwNDUsLTExNT
+gxODk3Nyw4MjEwNDMxMzNdfQ==
 -->